hungdaqq/Temperature-Wireless-Sensor-Network/Nodes/stanode/README.md

 3. Placed in the proper position.

 ## Feature
-- Power-saving (sleep in 99% life-time).
+- Power-saving (sleep in 99% of their life time).